oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | **Record** | Same as **Map**. |

 **JSON Serialization Options**
+Regardless of serialization:
-* JADN type definitions with more than one of the following options are invalid.
+* A JADN type definition MUST NOT contain more than one of the following options.
-* JADN type definitions with a type other than that applicable to the option are invalid.
+* A JADN type definition MUST NOT contain a serialization option not applicable to its type.

 When using JSON serialization, instances of JADN types with one of the following options MUST be serialized as: